jfecher/ante-website/content/docs/language.md

 normal structs is that the functions they define may be generic without the trait type itself being generic over that type.

-Just like types and algebraic effects, we can leave out all our traits and they can still be inferred.
+Just like types and effects, we can leave out all our traits and they can still be inferred.
 When we do want to explicitly specify them, like above, we use [implicit parameters](#implicits) to automatically pass around the instances for us.
 Note that this also means we need to ensure we